EXPLAINER: Why the House of Commons Remains Deadlocked

 “The ball is the government’s court.
 They could do the right thing, move forward on accountability, and Parliament can move ahead,” he said, while also blaming Conservative MPs for “blocking everything” in the House of Commons.

-Bloc Québécois Leader Yves-François Blanchet told reporters the same day that he may help end the stalemate in House, but that this would be dependent on the federal government giving a royal recommendation to Bill C-319.
+Bloc Québécois Leader Yves-François Blanchet told reporters the same day that he may help end the stalemate in the House, but that this would depend on the federal government giving a royal recommendation to Bill C-319.
 That legislation would amend the Old Age Security Act and give those aged 65 to 74 the same 10 percent increase in Old Age Security benefits previously granted to people aged 75 and over.

-Blanchet has said unless the Liberal government passed C-319 and C-282 around supply management, he would start negotiations with the other parties to bring down the government.
-Liberal MPs voted against a recent Bloc motion recommending a royal recommendation for Bill C-319, arguing they were against setting the precedent of an opposition day being used to get a royal recommendation.
+On Oct.
+2, Liberal MPs voted against a Bloc motion recommending a royal recommendation for Bill C-319, saying it would set a precedent for an opposition day being used to get a royal recommendation.

 The Canadian Press contributed to this report.